GluuFederation/docs-ce-prod/docs/source/user-management/ldap-sync.md

 # /opt/opendj/bin/ldapsearch -h localhost -p 1636 -Z -X -D "cn=directory manager" -w pass_of_ldap_ -b "ou=people,o=DA....,o=gluu" dn | grep "dn\:" | wc -l
 ```

-* Try to login with one of these users.
+* Try to log in with one of these users.
 We assume that you have also
   setup your Gluu Server to use the correct LDAP server for
   authentication.